 It's one of Ireland's most popular tourist attractions but how many visitors have seen something like this at the County Clare beauty spot?
 A waterfall flowing upwards!

 Well, now we've seen everything!
-Earlier this month a hiker walking along the Cliffs of Moher with some pals took this amazing footage of what appears to be a waterfall flowing upwards.
+In Nov 2019 a hiker walking along the Cliffs of Moher with some pals took this amazing footage of what appears to be a waterfall flowing upwards.

 Garry McNab took this amazing video and posted it to Reddit, on Nov 4, since then it's gone viral and has even been picked up by ABC News in the United States.